 99 designs is great for writers like me.

 I just don’t have the skills or the time to create a book cover.

 I received at least three designs that I would be happy to pay for, and I’m delighted with the winning design.

-I’m less sure about the value of 99Designs for design professionals.
-I felt guilty about those designers who put hours of work into a design competition that didn’t pay out for them.
+I’m less sure about the value of 99designs for design professionals.
+I felt guilty about those designers who put hours of work into a design contest that didn’t pay out for them.

 If you’re curious about the entries to my competition, here are the various book covers.

 Would you use 99designs?
 Or do you have questions about my 99designs contest tips?

 Please let me know in the comments section below.